lukecjohnson/react-css-evaluation/README.md

 - Clutters markup, but manageable if components are kept small

+- With proper use, it can improve maintainability, but can also easily harm maintainability with improper use

+- Custom CSS can still be written when needed

 - Includes base styles (built on top of [`modern-normalize`](https://github.com/sindresorhus/modern-normalize))

 - Purge feature works great (removes all unused styles in production build)